Whitehare2023/dart_solana/README.md

 # dart_solana
 DartSolana is a comprehensive Dart library tailored for the Solana blockchain ecosystem.
+It facilitates direct interaction with Solana's RPC API, offering functionalities such as transaction creation, signature generation, and broadcasting to the network.
+The library also provides support for account management, fetching network state, and handling smart contracts.
+DartSolana is ideal for developers seeking to leverage Solana's high throughput and scalability in their Dart applications.